Basic info

 We recommend making a drybox for filaments that require keeping them as dry as possible.

-The distance between supports and the model in Z-axis should be set to 0mm.
-This way you will achieve the best results with bottom layers looking almost as great as the top ones.
+The distance between the supports and the model in the Z-axis should be set to 0mm (water soluble).
+This way, you will achieve the best results with bottom layers looking almost as great as the top ones.

 Try to print BVOH or PVA on PLA raft.

 It’s optimal to choose models that don’t require printing BVOH/PVA directly on the print surface.
 Or creating a raft (1-2 layers) from PLA is also a good choice - BVOH/PVA sticks much better to PLA than to PEI print surface.
-More information on this in MMU2S and soluble materials (PVA/BVOH).
+More information on this in Water-soluble materials (PVA/BVOH).

 Material solubility